History of Lort Smith

 By 1997, despite various extensions and refurbishments, it was clear that a new building was required to provide for the increasing demand on the Hospital’s veterinary services.
 Following a successful major fundraising appeal, a new state-of-the-art hospital opened its doors in December 2000.

 Today, Mrs Louisa Lort Smith’s legacy is as strong as ever.
 Since the Hospital first opened its doors in 1936 we have cared for more than one million animals and re-homed around 200,000 pets to loving families.

-We are now the largest not for profit animal hospital in Australia.
+We are now the largest animal hospital in Australia.

 The full history of Lort Smith has been documented in a book called The Kindness of Strangers.
 A history of the Lort Smith Animal Hosptial", by Felicity Jack.

 Although Mrs Lort Smith was soft-hearted when it came to animals, she was a hard-headed business manager and fearless advocate, being associated with almost every animal welfare deputation to successive Victorian governments.